ELPC Press Release

 The 2,340-mile Mississippi River flows through ten states – Minnesota, Wisconsin, Iowa, Illinois, Missouri, Kentucky, Tennessee, Arkansas, Mississippi, & Louisiana – before emptying into the Gulf of Mexico.
 Along the way, it provides unique wildlife habitat and drinking water for over 18 million people.
 This watershed has stitched together the history of the Midwest, providing vital cultural, recreational, and economic resources from the Native American mound builders to today’s bustling cities, from Mark Twain to the inventors of water skiing.

 Straddling the Mississippi lies a stretch of the Midwest that was untouched by the last glacial drift, across parts of Wisconsin, Minnesota, Iowa, and Illinois.
 The Driftless region is a treasured place to camp, fish, hike, hunt, and tour vineyards and organic farms, with unique topography and deep rolling hills.
 Unfortunately, plans for a massive high-powered transmission line threaten to cut a wide swath through this pristine area and destroy part of the Upper Mississippi River National Wildlife & Fish Refuge.
 If built in the planned location in the Refuge, the huge transmission line would cut across the Mississippi Flyway, a major major bird migration route used by hundreds of thousands of birds annually, including cranes and bald eagles.
 With energy demand flat or declining in the area, there is no energy need for this destructive transmission line.
-ELPC is representing the Driftless Area Land Conservancy and the Wisconsin Wildlife Federation in the courts, as they fight the ATC Cardinal-Hickory Creek transmission line.
+ELPC is representing the National Wildlife Refuge Association, Driftless Area Land Conservancy, Wisconsin Wildlife Federation, and Defenders of Wildlife in the courts, as they fight the ATC Cardinal-Hickory Creek transmission line.

 Climate change is already warming the Midwest faster than the rest of the nation, exacerbating destructive spring floods, expanding the territory of invasive species, and causing many other impacts.
 ELPC put together a state-of-the-science report assessing climate risks around the region, by local experts.
 We are working to amplify the science and advocate for green infrastructure to build resilient communities.
 We are also working to shift the Midwest to cleaner transportation and energy solutions, for the long-term health and economic strength of our region.